andresugartechea/ConnectionsLab/homework/week4_and_5/project_1/README.md

 1. Fetch the data from the API.
 2. Assign elements from the data to a variable in the .js file.
-3. Call an id from the .html file to modify the text context with the variables.
+3. Call an id from the .html file to modify the text content with the variables.
 4. Display images of the background according to the location selected by the user (_displayCity()_).
 5. Check general description of the weather and display animation according to that (_checkWeather()_).
 6. Display image of "Karen Smith" that moves following the 'x' position of the cursor (_displayKaren()_).